Punto-Code/space-invaders-game/module-03/README.md

 Once the player is ready to shoot (based on our cooldown logic), this method is called.
 Remember that the `x=0, y=0` position is at the top left of the game area.
 Increasing `x` will move an element towards the right and increasing `y` will move an element towards the bottom.

-When we create the new bullet, we want to position it at the top center of the player's ship, so we need to calculate this position by setting `x` and `y` for the bullet based on the `x` and `y` position of the ship.
+When we create the new bullet, we want to position it at the top center of the player's ship, so we need to calculate this position by setting `x` and `y` for the bullet based on the `x` and `y` position of the ship. (an image or diagram might be helpful here)

 We can use the `center()` method to ensure that the bullet's x coordinate aligns with the center of the ship.
 For the vertical position, the player's `y` coordinate aligns with the top of the ship.